zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 <!-- I am honored to be offered admission to the Master of Science in Electrical and Computer Engineering at [Carnegie Mellon University (CMU)](https://www.cmu.edu), Pittsburgh, for Spring 2026. -->

+Since May 2025, I have also been working as a research intern at [Sony](https://www.sony.com/en/SonyInfo/research/about/china-laboratory/) in Beijing, focusing on 3D reconstruction.

 My research interest includes computer vision and 3D reconstruction (e.g., image processing/super-resolution//restoration/enhancement, novel view synthesis).
 I am also actively learning generative models (e.g., diffusion models).

 <!-- I am also a photography lover—[check out my selected photos here](photowall/photowall.html)! -->